NEGU93/cvnn/docs/experiments/several_coef_correl.rst

 - Data is not shuffled at each iteration

 **Opened data located in data/TypeA**

+Correlation coefficient was changed from 0.1 to 0.9 in order to create the graph.

 - Num classes: 2
 - Total Samples: 20000